Flutter-India/Flutter-India-Conference-2020/README.md

 </p>

 ## Overview
 Flutter India Website is a first community website which is completely developed using Flutter Web.
 It is made for Flutter India Community which will show all the updates about Flutter India Community.
+This is the repository of Flutter India Community.

 ### What is Flutter India
 Flutter India is an initiative of all the communities in India.